- at Selwyn Oaks Village with The Selwyn Foundation.

 - Frequent visits from community groups.

-- Valuables: Although Selwyn Oaks does not accept responsibility for valuables such as jewellery and money, nevertheless items may be formally handed in to the office for safekeeping.
+- Valuables: Selwyn Oaks does not accept responsibility for valuables such as jewellery and money.

 - Fire: Selwyn Oaks has smoke detectors and sprinklers.
 Should you hear an alarm, please stay where you are.
 Our staff have fire evacuation procedures in place and you can feel safe in their hands.